Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/connecting-to-external-services/creating-using-access-tokens-to-authenticate-external-services-qumulo-core.md

 ```

 ## Getting Metadata for Access Tokens
-{{page.varPrereqRead}} This section explains how to get metadata for a specific access token or all access tokens by using the `qq` CLI.
+{{site.varPrereqRead}} This section explains how to get metadata for a specific access token or all access tokens by using the `qq` CLI.

 ### To Get Metadata for a Specific Access Token
 Run the `auth_get_access_token` command and specify the access token ID.
 For example: